nnjskz/jfx-network-tools/README.en.md

 # 🛠️ JFX Network Tools

-**JFX Network Tools** is a lightweight, easy-to-use, cross-platform network debugging tool built with JavaFX.
-It supports both TCP/UDP client and server modes.
-The interface is clean and intuitive, making it ideal for protocol debugging, IoT device testing, educational demos, and rapid prototyping.
+**JFX Network Tools** is a network debugging tool for macOS (based on JavaFX), supporting TCP/UDP client and server modes.
+It has a clear interface and is suitable for scenarios such as network protocol debugging, IoT device testing, teaching demonstrations, and rapid prototyping.

 ---